 The road to Russia for World Cup 2018 has begun and Japan kicked off their AFC Qualifying round 3 Group B campaign with a couple of games recently.
 Following a shock, controversial home defeat to the UAE they then travelled to Bangkok to take on Thailand and Tokyo Fox was lucky to be in attendance too.

-Having originally assumed the match was taking place at the centrally located National Stadium but I was informed a few days prior to the game that it was actually at the far less convenient Rajamangala Stadium which is not easy to get to and from as we would later find out!
+Having originally assumed the match was taking place at the centrally located National Stadium, I was informed a few days prior to the game that it was actually at the far less convenient Rajamangala Stadium which is not easy to get to and from as we would later find out!
 From Ramkhamhaeng station on the airport rail link, we hopped on the back of a motorbike and sped along the roads weaving in and out of the capital city’s congested traffic for about 15 minutes.
 It was one of the highlights of this trip and I felt like I was in some kind of movie chase scene!

 For a long time now I have really wanted to see the Japan national football team play live but work commitments and the difficulty in getting home tickets always makes it an impossible feat.
 However, once the fixtures were announced earlier in the year I set my sights on using this game as a chance to revisit a city we both enjoyed so much back in 2013/2014.

-Super Mario hats were very much the order of the day for one group of Japanese fans (below) which no doubt was some kind of homage to Prime Minister Abe appearing as the character at the closing ceremony of the Rio Olympics.
+Super Mario hats were very much the order of the day for one group of Japanese fans (below) which was no doubt some kind of homage to Prime Minister Abe appearing as the character at the closing ceremony of the Rio Olympics.

 There was a good atmosphere around the stadium for the hours before the game but I wasn’t able to enjoy it all as I had to try and meet my ticket provider at a very vague location without the benefit of wi-fi.
 It really is hard to believe how we ever used to meet up with each other back in the dark ages before mobiles came along!

 The kindness of some Thai people left a big impression on me thanks to this match.
-One guy let me use his mobile phone to try and call my guy but there was no answer!
+One bloke let me use his mobile phone to try and call my man but there was no answer!
 Eventually, I got talking to a few Thai guys (below) and one allowed me to use his wifi and then I discovered that my guy had found my wife at the meeting point and she had the tickets.
 Such relief!

 Inside the stadium was so hot and sweaty as we finally took our (unreserved) seats about 30 minutes prior to the 7:15 pm kick off.
 As ever with Japanese football matches it is such a pain to find a seat under such circumstances as small items are left on seats to reserve them and people put their bags on the seat beside them to save someone from sitting next to them.
 We didn’t even get seats together at first but eventually the guy next to me noticed I was going off to see my wife a couple of times and so he moved along to make room for her.
 A nice gesture but if people like him did that from the outset then many more people would be able to secure a seat instead of having to stand at the back or sit in aisles which is ridiculous.